Labelbox/labelbox-python/CONTRIBUTING.md

 ## Documentation

-To generate documentation for all modules (`ReadTheDocs`), run the following command.
+To generate documentation for all modules (`ReadTheDocs`), run the following:

 ```bash
 rye run docs